technolaji/github4s/docs/src/main/tut/repository.md

 ### Create a status

-You can create a status using `createStatus`, it takes as arguments:
+You can create a status using `createStatus`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the `SHA` of the commit for which we want to create a status.